FEDERAL DOMESTIC

 updates and replaces Federal Order (DA-2011-29) issued June 2, 2011.

-A. Quarantined Areas:
+A. Quarantined

-The Administrator will list as a quarantined
+The Administrator will

-area each State, or each portion of a State, that is within 1 mile of a site
+list as a quarantined area each State, or each portion of a State, that is

-where CBS has been confirmed by an inspector to be present, in which the
+within 1 mile of a site where CBS has been confirmed by an inspector to be

-Administrator has reason to believe that CBS is present, or that the
+present, in which the Administrator has reason to believe that CBS is present,

-quarantine area enforcement purposes from localities in which CBS has been
+inseparability for quarantine area enforcement purposes from localities in

-Less than an entire State will be designated
+Less than an entire State

 1. The State has adopted and